AlexisMaizel/MorphoBlend/Readme.md

 - the resulting `Blender` file is named  `Output.blend` and saved at the location passed to `--path`
 - the project is automatically saved after import of all files in a time point folder (`tXX` or `Txx`) has completed
 - progresses of the import are logged in `Output.log`
-- Because of the way `Blender` works, the time required to import an object increases exponentially with the amounts of objects in the scence.
-Consequence: it is advisable to split the import of thousands of objects in several batches that can be later combined by importing the collections from one `Blender`.

 ### Process